tcsetpgrp - set the foreground process group ID

 - The calling process does not have a controlling terminal, or the file is not the controlling terminal, or the controlling terminal is no longer associated with the session of the calling process.

-- The value of pgid_id does not match the process group ID of a process in the same session as the calling process.
+- The value of pgid_id is a value supported by the implementation, but does not match the process group ID of a process in the same session as the calling process.

 First released in Issue 3.
 Included for alignment with the POSIX.1-1988 standard.